Yachad (NGO)

-Yachad (יחד, "together") is a non-governmental organization based in the United Kingdom.
+Yachad (יחד) is a non-governmental organization based in the United Kingdom.
 It describes itself as "pro-Israel, pro-peace".

 Positions

 Yachad asserts that "Israel's best hope for safety and security lies in a comprehensive peace with its neighbors.
 That means a two-state solution: Israel and Palestine."
 According to Yachad, "time is running out and the two-state solution is in peril".
 Facing this situation, "Now is the moment for diaspora Jews to play their part and do all they can in the search for peace."

 Yachad supports the creation of a Palestinian state based on 1967 borders, with mutually agreed land swaps, supports United Nations recognition of Palestinian statehood, opposes the expansion of West Bank settlements (and supported UN resolutions against this), opposed the 2020 Trump peace plan for Israel/Palestine, and opposes Israeli plans to annex the West Bank.

 Activities

 Yachad has a wide-ranging programme of activities through campaigns that claim to aim to build support for those in Israel working for peace and democracy.
 Yachad organizes day trips to East Jerusalem and the southern West Bank.

 It has campaigned against evictions of Palestinian Arab households in East Jerusalem.

 It has commissioned major surveys of British Jewish opinion about the Middle East, including in 2015 and 2016.

 Speakers at its events have included the former head of the Shin Bet, Ami Ayalon (2014, 2016) anti-Brexit campaigner Gina Miller(2017), Labour MPs Wes Streeting (2019) and Stephen Twigg (2019), Conservative former UK Minister of State for the Middle East Alistair Burt (2019, 2022), historian Simon Schama (2021), Palestinian Liberal Democrat MP Layla Moran, Israeli human rights lawyer Michael Sfard, and journalist Jonathan Freedland (2023).